 Who is eligible to join?

 Membership to the network is free and open to all UK based Statistics and Operational Research PhD students who are on CASE projects, or whose PhD is co-funded by an industrial partner.
-Members of the network will benefit from free travel and accommodation to the Centre for Doctoral Training to take part in network events.

 What does the network offer?